How to Develop Internal Rhythm

 To play classical guitar beautifully, we need good timing.
-We need to be able to keep a steady beat going, even when the notes become difficult.
+We need to be able to keep a steady beat going, even when the notes become difficult (like switching between Eighth Notes and Triplets).

 But few of us are born with such solid internal rhythm.
 So how can we develop great timing?